Estishi87/estishi87.github.io/README.md

 <div align="left">

 - I need to add a different text each time you turn the picture on the “About” section and then I can add some nice and fun facts about coding and more relevant things! <br ><br >
- - A must-have section of where I got inspiration from! <br ><br >
+ - On resources section next level will be to make earth turn around! <br ><br >
  - I would like to add a section about my journey through this! <br ><br >
-- I wish to add a section about my hobbies and add some pictures about Cachiball team trainings that I’m part of, and also about Pilates training that I’m taking part in.
-Both of these hobbies are part of a group of moms who would like to improve their health, and I’m really proud of it :) <br ><br >
+ - I wish to add a website about my hobbies and add some pictures about Cachiball team trainings that I’m part of, and also about Pilates training that I’m taking part in.
+Both of these hobbies are part of a group of moms who would like to improve their health, and I’m really proud of it! :) <br ><br >
 <br ><br >

 Hope to manage to add all changes to the site! 🙌🏻